 Level 13 had us battling in a valley against griffons.
 This time, they were even named so.

-We were resting on the bridge.
 All of us were level 14.
 The creatures had started bleeding since level 11, albeit not the exact color of human blood but close enough.
 Our equipment, once again, was in dire straits.
 Carol was down to one dagger.
 Julie lost a lot of arrows in the valley, now down to just 10 or so.
-Divin’s sword had its endpoint missing.
+Divin's sword had its endpoint missing.
 Fortunately, our clothes, while dirty, took abuse like champs.
 A good wash and they would be good as new.

 The entrance led us to a well-lit area.
-‘Wait no, is that the Sun???
+'Wait no, is that the Sun?
 And what is this warm breeze I feel on my cheeks?
-Am I in heaven?’
+Am I in heaven?'
 Weeks of the dusky sky and temperate air had dulled my senses to a point where I was shocked to a standstill just witnessing this miracle.
 I simply closed my eyes and let it all wash over me.
-I was indulgent to the point of losing myself when Arya elbowed my ribs, “Get a hold of yourself, there could be a monster around!”
+I was indulgent to the point of losing myself when Arya elbowed me, "Get a hold of yourself, there could be a monster around!"
 I grunted, thankful and yet not for her reminder, as I took in the surroundings.

 We were moving at a slow pace, as we usually did before identifying our opponents.
 Soon we came upon something halfway between a large hill and a small mountain.
-It was hollowed out a bit from the top to form a large cavern.
+It was hollowed out a bit from the side to form a large cavern.
 Sparse trees and broken stone structures were lying near the base of the same.

 If not for this ominous structure, this place would have been perfect for a picnic.
 No one doubted that the cavern was where our foe lay.
 I wondered what sort of creature could inhabit such a large cave.
 And why the sunny ambiance anyway?
 Soon, the group decided to take cover under the shade of an outermost tree and plan the next steps.

 ¤ ¤ ¤